Five ways to winter-proof your property

 Let’s start by talking about your roof.
 It only takes one loose, cracked or broken tile to allow for water ingress (when water gets into your home) in heavy rain, or for any melting snow to penetrate vulnerable areas.

-If it’s a flat roof, then depending on how recently it was installed, the bitumen covering can blister, crack and lose its integrity – particularly over the hot summer months.
+If you have a flat roof, then depending on how recently it was installed, the bitumen covering can blister, crack and lose its integrity – particularly over the hot summer months.
 Plus the layers of protective membrane can degenerate over time, creating an opportunity for water to find its way in.

 If you get a builder to work on your roof, make sure they offer a warranty on their work and the materials they use, which is independent and in addition to the company’s own written guarantee.
 Most reputable and professional firms will offer this, but it’s best to check.